imagej/imagej.github.io/_pages/plugins/particlesizer.md

 It is recommended to install R to get better plots.
 When this point is skipped, a stripped-down plot will be shown:

-The ParticleSizer script combines a number of different plugins.
-The most easy way (and at the moment the only way) is to follow Biomedgroup & ParticleSizer update site.

-It is recommended to install R to get better plots.
-When this point is skipped, a stripped-down plot will be shown:

 You can now start the ParticleSizer via Plugins › NanoDefine - › ParticleSizer

 1. Download the latest R 3.6 release: https://cran.r-project.org/bin/windows/base/old/3.6.3/